 God’s General Revelation

 About 1600 years ago, Augustine of Hippo also known as Saint Augustine called people to consider the Lord’s book of nature.
 He said: “Look above you!
 Look below you!
 Read God’s creation.
 Jesus didn’t write His creation with ink.
 Instead, He set before your eyes all the things He has made.
 Can you ask for a louder voice than that?”1 Augustine was talking about God’s general or natural revelation.
-This is knowledge about God and spiritual matters, discovered through observing nature.
+We get knowledge about God and spiritual matters through observing nature.
 Romans chapter 1 says that this knowledge of God is plainly available to all humankind so that we are without excuse.
 Here in Proverbs 30, Christ calls us to look at and listen to His little creatures.

-Locusts are large and tropical flying grasshoppers.
+Locusts are large flying grasshoppers.
 They usually live alone and come together to mate.
 Sometimes their population explodes, then they move in large swarms and can cause extensive damage to crops.
 They are nobody’s favorite animal.
 When they swarm and attack they eat crops, grasses, and any other vegetation in their way.
 They can strip a field of crops in hours, eating all the leaves and fruit from trees fast.
 They travel in huge numbers, by the millions or billions, sometimes so thick that they make the sunlight dim on earth.

 In 2020, locust swarms were the worst experienced in Kenya for 70 years.
 That year locusts also did great damage in Ethiopia, Uganda, Somalia, India, Pakistan, and Saudi Arabia.
 One source called it, “The Biblical Locust Plagues of 2020,” recalling the pestilence God sent near the Exodus.2 Locust plagues are destructive, but God calls us to constructive teamwork, building up His kingdom.
 What do the Scriptures say on this topic?